 Danielle O’Steen is an art historian and curator based in Philadelphia.
-She is currently an adjunct professor in contemporary art history at the Pennsylvania Academy of the Fine Arts.
+She is currently an adjunct professor in art history at Arcadia University.

 O’Steen has held fellowship positions at the Smithsonian American Art Museum and the Hirshhorn Museum and Sculpture Garden, and organized exhibitions independently for institutions such as the American University Museum at the Katzen Arts Center and the Museum of Contemporary Art Arlington.